-For crimes of violence, including, but not limited to sexual violence, NYIT College of Osteopathic Medicine will make a notation on the transcript of students found responsible after a disciplinary process that there was a sanction of suspension and/or expulsion after a finding of responsibility.
+NYIT College of Osteopathic Medicine will make a notation on the transcript of students found responsible after a disciplinary process that there was a sanction of suspension and/or expulsion after a finding of responsibility.
 For respondents in cases of sexual violence who withdraw from the institution while conduct charges are pending, and decline to complete the student disciplinary process, NYIT College of Osteopathic Medicine will make a notation on the transcript of such students that they withdrew with conduct charges pending.
-Appeals to seek the removal of transcript notations of suspensions (but not expulsions) may be submitted in writing to the Dean no less than one year following the conclusion of the suspension period.
+Appeals to seek the removal of transcript notations of suspensions (but not expulsions) may be submitted in writing to the dean no less than one year following the conclusion of the suspension period.

 Privacy and Confidentiality

 NYIT College of Osteopathic Medicine will abide by all laws requiring confidentiality and privacy with regard to the student disciplinary process.